 Housing analysts say more housing units need to be built to keep up with population growth, and they are right, to an extent.
 Yes, today’s population is increasing much more quickly than construction is able to keep up.
 However, they fail to acknowledge the excess building which took place decades ago.

 That being said, more construction is started each year since the recession bottomed in 2009.
-2015 saw 12.3% more starts than 2014, and the trend is continuing in 2016.
-Housing demand is rising, as young adults (members of Generation Y) increasingly leave parents and roommates behind to form more households.
-Home vacancies are level with their historical average as of 2015, therefore construction will need to rise further to meet the new demand.
+2018 saw 4% more starts than 2017, though the trend is falling off in 2019.
+While housing demand is rising, as young adults (members of Generation Y) increasingly leave parents and roommates behind to form more households, insufficient construction continues.
+This is due to high costs, zoning/permitting issues and an increasing construction labor shortage.

 For construction to reach its full potential, zoning will have to lift.
 This is particularly true for high demand areas.
 These coincide with parts of the state that experience the strongest job performance, like San Francisco, San Jose, San Diego and parts of Los Angeles.